riscv/sail-riscv/CODE_STYLE.md

 - Files should be free from leading, trailing and double blank lines

+- Use line comments rather than block comments where possible

 - There should be one space either side of operators such as `=` and `+`

 - There should be no spaces before and one space after `,`